 While a small percentage of web traffic comes Safari — 16% across desktop and mobile — if and when Chrome implements similar tracking prevention protocols, there will be a significant impact to your marketing metrics and the way you handle data.

-Meanwhile, Firefox has already implemented enhanced tracking prevention for cross-site tracking with first-party cookies, and Chrome isn’t far behind.
+Meanwhile, Mozilla Firefox has already implemented enhanced tracking prevention for cross-site tracking with first-party cookies, and Google Chrome isn’t far behind.

-Anti-tracking measures are meant to protect customers and give them control over data.
+New anti-tracking measures like ITP are meant to protect customers and give them (back) control over their data.
 Here’s what Firefox had to say about these measures:

-That’s not to say, however, that ITP is the perfect solution.
+That’s not to say Apple ITP is the perfect solution.

-In fact, Webkit specifically mentions that there are some unintended consequences of ITP including limits to marketing attribution, inflated number of unique visits, and more.
+In fact, Webkit specifically mentions there are some unintended consequences of ITP, including limits to marketing attribution, inflated unique-visit counts, and more.

-What’s the impact of Apple ITP on marketing professionals today?
+What’s the impact of Apple ITP on marketers and growth-focused teams?

 Depending on your own business and how your domains are set up, the answer to this will vary.
 But generally, marketers should expect to see:

 - An inflated number of unique visitors.
 First-party cookies that act in “a third-party context,” such as those implemented by Facebook and Google, will be deleted after 24 hours for Safari users.
 If a customer doesn’t visit and interact with a website that has this dropped this cookie within 24 hours, that cookie is cleared.
 If they visit again on Day 3, they will get a new cookie — hence, they’ll be counted as two unique visitors.